Study of exclusive photoproduction of charmonium in ultra-peripheral lead-lead collisions: Introduction

 \section{Introduction}

 Ultra-peripheral collisions (UPCs) occur when two nuclei collide with an impact parameter, the distance between their centres, larger than the sum of their radii~\cite{Bertulani:2005ru}.
-Because the nuclei do not overlap, strong interactions are suppressed so that the two ions interact via their cloud of semi-real photons and photon-nuclear interactions dominate.
-The number of photons in the virtual-photon cloud is proportional to the square of electric charge, so photon-nuclear interactions are significantly enhanced in lead-lead (PbPb) collisions compared to proton-proton ($pp$) collisions.
-In UPCs, \jpsi and \psitwos mesons are produced from the colourless exchange of a photon from one of the two nuclei and a pomeron from the other.
-Coherent production occurs when the photon interacts with a pomeron emitted by the entire nucleus, while for incoherent production, the pomeron is emitted from a single nucleon within the nucleus.
-Figure~\ref{fig:diagram3} illustrates the difference between coherent and incoherent production.
+Because the nuclei do not overlap, strong interactions are suppressed so that photon-induced interactions between the two ions dominate.
+The number of photons produced is proportional to the square of electric charge, so photon-nuclear interactions are significantly enhanced in lead-lead (PbPb) collisions compared to proton-proton ($pp$) collisions.
+In UPCs, \jpsi and \psitwos mesons can be produced from the colourless exchange of a photon from one of the two nuclei and a pomeron from the other.
+Coherent (exclusive) photoproduction occurs when the photon couples coherently with the entire nucleus through an exchange of a pomeron, while for incoherent photoproduction, the photon interacts with a particular nucleon within the nucleus.
+In this work, the terms ``coherent'' and ``incoherent'' charmonium photoproduction refer to the two diagrams, respectively, shown in Figure~\ref{fig:diagram3}.